babligan/babligan.github.io/_posts/2021-06-28-passing-the-phish-II.md

 tags: [gophish, evilginx, phishing]
 ---

-At this point, we've should have setup Gophish correctly according to the previous [post](https://babligan.github.io/posts/passing-the-phish/).
-Next, we'll install evilginx on our second server.
+At this point, we've should have covered the following according to the previous [post](https://babligan.github.io/posts/passing-the-phish/).
+- [x] Installation of Gophish
+- [x] Setup SendGrid as our SMTP server
+- [ ] Installation of Evilginx and setting up a lure
+- [ ] Integrating Gophish and evilginx

+In this post we'll cover the remaining bits.

+#### 3. Installing and Running evilginx

+We'll install evilginx on our second server.
 The official usage and installation of evilginx are available on the tool's official [Github project page](https://github.com/kgretzky/evilginx2).
 Before installing evilginx, we have to install Go of at least version 1.14.0.

 To do so, follow these steps: